 Modern Foreign Language (MFL)

-In the classroom, we create an environment where there is an emphasis on mutual respect and where each child’s contribution and effort are encouraged, valued and celebrated.
-We provide opportunities to communicate orally and in written form, to perform, to play, to make links, to have fun and to receive each new word like a gift.
+In the classroom, teachers create an environment of mutual respect where each child’s contribution and effort is encouraged, valued and celebrated.
+We provide opportunities to communicate orally and in written form, to perform, play, read books, watch films, reflect on our learning and have fun, not necessarily in this order!